The Ultimate Guide: IWFA Window Film Industry Standards

 Solar Heat Gain

-Solar heat gain reduction is a key performance factor for window films, as it determines how effectively the film blocks solar radiation and reduces heat transfer through the window.
+Solar heat gain reduction is a key performance factor for window films.
+It determines how effectively the film blocks solar radiation and reduces heat transfer through the window.
 The IWFA standards require that window films achieve a minimum of 35% solar heat gain reduction to earn certification.

 Visible Light Transmission

-Visible light transmission is another important factor, as it determines how much natural light is able to pass through the window.
-The IWFA standards require that window films allow at least 15% visible light transmission to earn certification, ensuring that the film does not significantly darken the interior of the building.
+Visible light transmission is another important factor.
+It determines how much natural light is able to pass through the window.
+The IWFA standards require that window films allow at least 15% visible light transmission to earn certification.
+This ensures the film does not significantly darken the interior of the building.

 UV Protection

 UV protection is also a critical factor for window films, as it helps to protect occupants from harmful UV radiation.
-The IWFA standards require that window films block at least 99% of UV radiation to earn certification, providing high protection for building occupants.
+The IWFA standards require that window films block at least 99% of UV radiation to earn certification.
+This provides high UV protection for building occupants.

 IWFA Standards for Safety and Durability